shcallaway/scrape-mal/README.md

 ## API

-- /download - Saven an HTML page to S3.
+- /download - Save an HTML page to S3.
 - /extract - Extract fields from an HTML page that was previously saved to S3.
 - /insert - Insert fields extracted from an HTML page into the database.
 - /scrape - Combines the extract and insert steps.